kaaengine/kaa/docs/tutorial/part09.rst

 Getting the camera
 ~~~~~~~~~~~~~~~~~~

-Camera is available as a scene property.
+Camera is available directly in the scene:

 .. code-block:: python

-    # somewhere inside Scene object
     class SomeScene(kaa.engine.Scene):

         def foo(self):